Almost everyone with eczema has dry, scaly, itchy, red skin. In more severe cases, patches of dry skin can bleed, crack, or crust and get infected.

 With SCORAD, doctors try to objectively look at the severity (extent of skin involved, intensity of symptoms) of atopic dermatitis.
 This clinical tool gives approximate weights of 60% to intensity and 20% each to spread (extent of skin affected) and subjective signs (insomnia, depression, etc.) redness/patches on the skin, eruptions or water-filled blisters, itchiness, thick or hardened patches of skin, and dryness.

-Whether your eczema is mild, moderate, or severe, treatments like medications and a skin care regimen that includes frequent moisturizing and avoiding hot baths/showers can ease your symptoms, prevent infections, and stop things from getting worse.
+Whether your eczema is mild, moderate, or severe, treatments like medications and a skin care regimen that includes frequent moisturizing and avoiding hot baths/showers, fragrances, and irritants can ease your symptoms, prevent infections, and stop things from getting worse.